Business Analytics MBA Track

 Moreover, ever faster computers and optimization methods have become available to transform this data into information for better decision-making.
 All of this makes it now possible to apply advanced analytical methods to business problems that were impossible 10 or 15 years ago — ranging from detailed supply chain optimization to health care applications and the service industry.

-The over-arching methodology that refers to the skills and technologies to explore past business performance to make better decisions is called Business Analytics (BA).
-BA uses data, statistical and quantitative analysis, predictive modeling, and optimization to make businesses work better.
+The over-arching methodology that refers to the skills and technologies to explore past business performance to make better decisions is called Business Analytics.
+Business Analytics uses data, statistical and quantitative analysis, predictive modeling, and optimization to make businesses work better.

-Students interested in the track should have a strong interest in analytical approaches to management, as shown by aptitude in courses such as Optimization, Probability and Statistics, and Statistical Decision-Making.
+MBA students interested in the Business Analytics track should have a strong interest in analytical approaches to management, as shown by aptitude in courses such as Optimization, Probability and Statistics, and Statistical Decision-Making.

 Download an example overview of the Business Analytics track curriculum [pdf] to learn more.
 Faculty may revise the curriculum and course offerings at any time.